What is the Blackmagic Pocket Cinema Camera 4K?

 The Blackmagic Pocket Cinema Camera 4K menu system is not only incredibly easy to use, it’s possibly the best menu system I’ve seen to date.
 What drives this is common sense.

 When you select one function in the menu, any other functions that don’t apply will disappear from subsequent menus, leaving you with only the few choices that apply to you in this situation.

 For instance, if you select raw recording, all the ProRes menu options will disappear.
 This really impressed me.
 I only saw what I needed to see, and I could make adjustments very quickly.

 It’s one of those innovations that makes you think to yourself, Why has no one done this before?

 Overall, I am very impressed at the attention to detail in the Blackmagic Pocket Cinema Camera 4K’s design.

-I got to use the Blackmagic Pocket Cinema Camera 4K for about three hours at its launch event in Manchester.
+I first got to use the Blackmagic Pocket Cinema Camera 4K at its launch event in Manchester.
 We were filming at the Three Rivers gin distillery – who’s gin I can wholeheartedly recommend, by the way! – where we had a range of different light conditions set up for us to test the camera’s dynamic range and other features.

 When you power on the Pocket Cinema Camera 4K the touchscreen springs to life bang on four seconds, and then you’re ready to go.